lijiaru0305/lijiaru0305.github.io/_pages/reading.md

 {% include base_path %}

 The page is to minic <a href="https://donglai6.github.io/gp.html" target="_blank"><b>Dong's group meeting paper page</b></a>.

-Because I am lazy, please right-click if you want to read in new tabs.
+Because I am lazy, please right-click the links to read in new tabs.

 Week of Nov 25, 2024
 ======